maldil/ICSE2023_PyEvolve_Artifacts/STATUS.md

 * Data: The `Data` folder in https://zenodo.org/record/7566407#.Y9HorC1h1hF

 ### **Reusable**
-The GitHub repository includes detailed instructions for 1) building the tools, 2) using the APIs, and 3) utilizing them as VirtualBox image.
+The GitHub repository of [PyEvolve](https://github.com/maldil/PyEvolve) includes detailed instructions for 1) building the tools, 2) using the APIs, and 3) utilizing them as VirtualBox image.
 The detailed instructions are open to the public, allowing other researchers to reuse the tools and data.
-Furthermore, the README.md of this repository explains the steps that must be taken in order to determine whether the tools are functional.
+Furthermore, the [README.md](https://github.com/maldil/ICSE2023_PyEvolve_Artifacts/blob/master/README.md) of this repository explains the steps that must be taken in order to determine whether the tools are functional.